 GYSBI is now supporting offshore operations through a range of services, for example vessel loading/unloading from the 600 ft. concrete wharf, materials storage, maintenance & repair, and waste removal.
 Among resident companies’ services are bulk plants for mud and cement to support drilling operations.

-TOTALBASE Modular Facilities is part of the IPMA, created in partnership with TOTALTEC to offer modular shops, offices and accommodation, built locally by Guyanese craftsmen and women.
-TOTALBASE offers a cost-effective, flexible solution for companies looking to quickly build an on-the-ground presence in Guyana.
+When TOTALTEC formed the International Petroleum & Maritime Academy (IPMA) it had to move fast to build facilities of a suitable standard - including classrooms, offices, changing rooms.
+That was the genesis of TOTALBASE Modular Facilities.
+TOTALBASE now offers modular shops, offices and accommodation, built locally by Guyanese craftsmen and women.
+These are cost-effective, flexible solutions for companies looking to quickly build an on-the-ground presence in Guyana.
 Visit TOTALBASE to learn more.

-TOTALTEC has partnered with MATPAL Marine Institute (email@example.com) to form the The Maritime Safety Training Institute (MSTI) to address the increasing need for qualified Guyanese in oil industry maritime roles.
+TOTALTEC has partnered with MATPAL Marine Institute () to form the The Maritime Safety Training Institute (MSTI) to address the increasing need for qualified Guyanese in oil industry maritime roles.